-West Virginia law does not allow victims of child sex trafficking to pursue civil remedies against their exploiters.13
+West Virginia law does not expressly allow victims of child sex trafficking to pursue civil remedies against their exploiters.23

-4.5.1 Recommendation: Provide child sex trafficking victims with a trafficking-specific civil remedy.

-Policy Goal 4.6

-Statutes of limitation for criminal and civil actions for child sex trafficking or commercial sexual exploitation of children (CSEC) offenses are eliminated to allow prosecutors and victims a realistic opportunity to pursue criminal action and legal remedies.
+- 4.5.1 Recommendation: Provide child sex trafficking victims with a trafficking-specific civil remedy.
+(See Issue Brief 4.5.) - Policy Goal 4.6 Statutes of limitation for criminal and civil actions for child sex trafficking or commercial sexual exploitation of children (CSEC) offenses are eliminated to allow prosecutors and victims a realistic opportunity to pursue criminal action and legal remedies. - PARTIALLY MET

 Prosecutions for child sex trafficking and CSEC offenses may commence at any time.
-In West Virginia, criminal actions for felony offenses are not subject to a statute of limitation, 14 and prosecutions for misdemeanors must commence within 1 year of the commission of the crime.
+In West Virginia, criminal actions for felony offenses are not subject to a statute of limitation,24 and prosecutions for misdemeanors must commence within 1 year of the commission of the crime.
 W. Va.
 Code Ann. § 61-11-9 (Limitation of prosecution; lost indictment).
-West Virginia law does not provide child sex trafficking victims with a trafficking-specific civil remedy.
-15
+West Virginia law does not provide child sex trafficking victims with a trafficking-specific civil remedy.25